jmaxrdgz/YOLO-v1/README.md

 At the moment I don't have access to the hardware necessary to train YOLO as it was done back in 2017.
 Detailed steps from the paper are described in the *training* folder README.
 Briefly, training was done in several times.
 First the feature extractor part of the model consisting in the first 20 layers, an average pooling layer and a fully connected one was trained on ImageNet (224x224) resolution.
 Then the weights were transfered to the full model and trained on Pascal-VOC (448x448).

 The feature extractor training lasted one week on a Titan X GPU.
-A quicker solution I aim at implementing and descibed on this [blogpost](https://medium.com/@m.khan/implementing-yolo-using-resnet-as-feature-extractor-5857f9da5014) is to use a pretrained resnet-50 as the feature extractor and train the YOLO classfier head with Pascal-VOC.
+A quicker solution I aim at implementing and descibed on this [blogpost](https://medium.com/@m.khan/implementing-yolo-using-resnet-as-feature-extractor-5857f9da5014) is to use a pretrained resnet-50 as the feature extractor and train the YOLO classifier head with Pascal-VOC.

-This approach will be studied in an other repo as I want to keep this one as a "clean" YOLO v1 implementation, true to the original.
-Nonetheless, the implementation was checked by overfitting a 100 example sample from the Pascal-VOC dataset.
+This approach is studied in the *training* folder.
+Nonetheless, the implementation of the "clean" YOLO (true to the original) was checked by overfitting a 100 example sample from the Pascal-VOC dataset.